asrjy/OpenStudio-Simulation/README.md

 ## Introduction

-A modified version of the NREL's Synthetic Building project, fit to our needs.
+A modified version of the NREL's Synthetic Building project.
 This script generates the dataset using OpenStudio's Ruby API and OpenStudio-Standards NREL Prototype buildings